Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 (f) Criteria for the storage period

-In individual cases, the storage period may therefore exceed the decision on the establishment of a contractual relationship.
+In individual cases, the storage period may therefore exceed the period of decision-making on the establishment of a contractual relationship.
 This would be the case, for example, if there are indications that you will assert claims against the controller.
-The data will then be stored for as long as the processing of the data is necessary for the assertion, exercise or defence of legal claims.
-The criteria for the storage period may include the time limits set out in the General Equal Treatment Act and the Labour Court Act (Section 15 (4) sentence 1 AGG; Section 61 b ArbGG) as well as limitation periods or statutory retention periods.
+The data will then be stored for as long as the processing of the data is necessary for the assertion, establishment, exercise or defence of legal claims.
+The criteria for the storage period may include the time limits set out in the German General Equal Treatment Act (AGG) and the German Labour Court Act (ArbGG) (Section 15 (4) sentence 1 AGG; Section 61 b ArbGG) as well as limitation periods or statutory retention periods.

-Storage may also take place if this is provided for or prescribed by European or national legislators in EU regulations, laws or other provisions to which the controller is subject.
+Storage may also take place if this is provided for or prescribed by European or national legislators in EU regulations, laws or other regulations to which the controller is subject.

-(3) Legal or contractual obligations to provide personal data in relation to applications
+(3) Legal or contractual obligations to provide personal data in connection with applications

 You are not obliged to provide us with personal data for the application process.
 However, without the information required to assess your suitability, check the requirements for lawful employment and your availability, and to contact you, we cannot carry out the application process.